-The Gate House Theatre has been the heart and soul of Port McNeill’s arts scene since 2011 when it first opened.
+The Gate House Theatre has been the heart and soul of Port McNeill’s arts scene since it first opened in 2011.

 The theatre is run by Terry Ruth Eissfeldt, who moved to Port McNeill in 1992 after her husband took a job with Canadian Helicopters (six months later he and a few other employees would go on to start their own successful business called West Coast Helicopters).